Kharian, Sirsa: Geography

 The location of Kharian is 29.61°N 74.85°E. It has an average elevation of 188 metres (620 feet).

 Climate

 Kharian can be classified as tropical desert, arid and hot; which is mainly dry with very hot summers and cold winters except during monsoon season when moist air of oceanic origin penetrate into the district.
 There are four seasons in a year.
 The hot weather season starts from mid March until the last week of June, followed by the south- west monsoon which lasts until September.
 The transition period from September to October forms the post-monsoon season.
 The winter season starts late in November and remains up to the first week of March.

 Religions and communities

-Kharian has a number of communities including Jaat, Bairagi, Bhatiwal, Mehta, Nai, and Meghwal.
+Kharian has a number of communities including Jats, Bairagi, Bhatiwal, Mehta, Nai, and Meghwal.
 Approximately 80% of the population are Jaats the majority consisting of Nain.This village is known as Nain Gotra for example as Naino Wala Kharian.